Menu

 Electromagnetic radiation is a disturbance of an electric field and a magnetic field that propagates in space.

-Electromagnetic radiation can propagate in a vacuum, such as interplanetary space, in less dense media, such as the atmosphere, or in guide structures, such as wave guides.
+Electromagnetic radiation can propagate in a vacuum, such as interplanetary space, in less dense media, such as the atmosphere, or in guiding structures, such as waveguides.

 Gamma radiation is a type of very high frequency electromagnetic radiation.
 Gamma radiation is generally produced by radioactive elements or subatomic processes or by astrophysical phenomena.